Flagging a vessel with the Cayman Islands involves the following activities:

 Completion of Registration Forms and Submission of Supporting Documentation and Fees

-All forms and supporting documentation may be provided either in original hard copy or electronically.
-If provided electronically, they must be accompanied by an Undertaking (see form CISR 856 Section 5 iii) to deliver the originals/certified hard copies within 7 days, which can be submitted to any of the following Cayman Registry locations:
+All forms and supporting documentation may be provided either in originals or electronically.
+If provided electronically, it must be accompanied by an Undertaking (see form CISR 856) Section 5 iii) to deliver the originals/certified hard copies within 7 days, which can be submitted to any of the following Cayman Registry locations:

 - CISR Head Office in George Town, Cayman Islands

 - CISR European Regional Office in Southampton, UK

 - Cayman Islands Government Office in London, UK